History of Stephanie White in Timeline

 Stephanie White

-Stephanie White is an American professional basketball coach and former player currently serving as the head coach of the Indiana Fever in the WNBA.
+Stephanie White is an American professional basketball coach and former player, currently the head coach of the Indiana Fever in the WNBA.
 She previously coached the Connecticut Sun and Vanderbilt Commodores women's basketball team.
-Before Vanderbilt, she coached the Indiana Fever from 2015-2016.
-As a player, White won the Wade Trophy in 1999, recognizing her as the nation's top female basketball player.
+White also served as head coach for the Indiana Fever in 2015 and 2016.
+As a player, she received the Wade Trophy in 1999, recognizing her as the top female basketball player in the nation.

 June 20, 1977: Stephanie White Born

-On June 20, 1977, Stephanie Joanne White (formerly Stephanie White-McCarty) was born.
+On June 20, 1977, Stephanie Joanne White, now a professional basketball coach and former player, was born.

 Others born on this day/year